raffaelst/shopping-cart-microservices/README.md

 ## Configure your environment

-1. Open project on Visual Studio:
+1. Open project on Visual Studio 2022:

 2. Set docker-compose as startup project: